 A swimming pool is a large investment, especially an inground pool.
-Fortunately, there are several options on how to finance a swimming pool.
+Can you finance a pool?
+Yes.
+When you consider how to finance a swimming pool, there are several options.
 But first, you will need to understand the basics of pool ownership and lending opportunities.

 How Much Pool Can You Afford?

 To explore financing options, you will need to determine how much pool you can actually afford.
 Pool costs are much more than just installation.
 You need to consider ongoing maintenance, increased utility costs, insurance premiums, and more.
 The average inground pool costs between $25,000-50,000 to build.
 Consider this your base price as you look at ways to finance a pool.